Entanglement-assisted quantum turbo codes: Simulation Results

 We performed several simulations of EAQ turbo codes and detail the results in this section.
 This section begins with a description of the parameters of the constituent quantum convolutional encoders.
 We then describe how the simulation was run, and we finally discuss and interpret the simulation results.

-We would like to compare our results with those of Poulin \textit{et al}.~\cite{PTO09}---our original intent was to exploit their encoders, but the lack of a clear exposition of their decimal representation convention has excluded us from doing so.
+Our simulation results presented here are certainly not intended to be an exhaustive comparison of codes, but they rather serve to illustrate the enhancement in performance from the modified algorithm described in Section~\ref{sec:turbo-decode-mod} and they constitute an exploration of the effect of adding entanglement assistance to the encoders of Poulin \textit{et al}.~\cite{PTO09}---our original intent was to exploit their encoders, but the lack of a clear exposition of their decimal representation convention has excluded us from doing so.
 So we instead randomly generated and filtered encoders that have comparable attributes to their encoders.
 The first encoder, dubbed \textquotedblleft PTO1R,\textquotedblright\ acts on three input memory qubits, one information qubit, and two ancillas to produce three output memory qubits and three physical qubits.
 Its decimal representation is